OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Note that even though we are the Open Energy Dashboard, this generalization will allow for non-energy units such as volume, temperature, money, power, etc. At this time, OED will not be able to work with measurements that come from multiple read values that require a non-linear transformation.
 See [unusual-units](#unusual-units) for some examples and how OED might deal with them.
 The bottom line is that OED can accept these values if the calculation is done before the value is put into the meter of OED.
 This means the system logically provides the combined unit such as a steam system giving the energy used or power.
 This will most likely come directly from the site or somehow combined by OED in software before it is stored (cannot do the later now).

 The GitHub issues #[211](https://github.com/OpenEnergyDashboard/OED/issues/211), #[214](https://github.com/OpenEnergyDashboard/OED/issues/214) & #[164](https://github.com/OpenEnergyDashboard/OED/issues/164) relate to units/generalization in a very general way.
 Displaying by cost is related to issue #[61](https://github.com/OpenEnergyDashboard/OED/issues/61).
 This may also relate to the request to negate meters (issue #[161](https://github.com/OpenEnergyDashboard/OED/issues/161)) as this is a special case of a linear transformation.
 It is planned that completion (at least to a reasonable degree) of this work will be OED release 1.0 as a fully functional dashboard.
 The current plan is for this to happen sometime in 2022 with an end of summer target being the current best guess as of May.
+The reality was it will happen in early June 2023.

 ## units-and-conversions-overview

 The heart of the system is allowing for conversions between compatible units.
 Compatible units are ones that can be aggregated because they can all be converted to the same unit.
 See [examples](#examples) for sample conversions and [unit compatibility section](#determining-units-that-are-compatible-with-a-meter-or-group) for more on what compatibility means.

 While most conversions are multiplicative factors, temperature is a linear transformation.
 Thus, we will use linear transformations/conversions (ax + b or the same slope * x + intercept) in OED.
 This document will refer to the multiplicative factor as the slope and the additive factor as the intercept as is done for linear equations in mathematics.
 Almost all the conversions of interest have intercept = 0.
 We will need to think about whether we should optimize the case of intercept = 0 or if it does not make any practical difference when readings are converted.
-(So far not doing the special case has been fine.)
+(So far not doing the special case has been fine and there is no plan to create a special case.)

 To simplify what conversions must be input by an admin, we will allow what we call chained conversions.
 This means that you have conversions from a → b and b → c and the user wants to get a → c.
 With chained conversions, OED will be able to figure out a → c from the other two.
 Without this the admin would be required to input a direct, one-step transformation for any desired conversion.
 With chained conversions the system may figure out allowed conversions that admins were not thinking of and allow them as options; [Example](#examples) #9 shows this.
 An advantage of chained conversions is it is much simpler to store meters in their original units because they can automatically be converted to other compatible units for grouping or display.
 It also allows one to specify kg ⟷ lb ⟷ short ton, etc. one time and then reuse for all mass units that are linked to any one of these.
 (This document uses a double-ended arrow (⟷) when the conversion can go both ways.)

 Users will want to define their own units and conversions.
 For example, they need to enter the cost of kWh, BTU, water, etc. since it varies by site.
 They will also want to define display units such as CO2 (we will likely supply this one) and energy usage equivalent to driving a car, pizza deliveries, etc. We don’t know everything people will want so we should allow them to enter new ones.

 These changes allow for conversions that are static with time.
 Site do have an interest in conversions that vary with time.
 For example, the cost of electricity varies with time and even time of day.
 There are other places where OED would like to apply time varying transformations.
 This will be designed and considered for the future.
+It is now in a separate design document.

 Sites have wanted to normalize by the square feet and number of people in a group/building.
 If it does not vary with time then these transformations can, in principle, do this.
 However, we won't have the interface to apply transformations on a per meter/group basis at this time.
-That is another future design and change.
+However, normalization by static area for sq. ft and sq. meters is now part of OED in v1.0.
+Other ones is another future design and change.

 ## sample-conversions